 It is important that social work practitioners and researchers explore the ethical implications of conducting evidence-based practice [36].
-Specifically, this type of practice can involve the ethical principles of beneficence, self-determination, conflict of interest, and confidentiality [37; 62]:
+Specifically, this type of practice can involve the ethical principles of beneficence, self-determination, conflict of interest, and confidentiality [37; 62; 90]:

 - Beneficence: Beneficence refers to the duty to do good, and practitioners should consider the benefits of conducting evidence-based research.
 What specific benefits will the group being studied obtain?
 What are the risks and does it have any negative outcomes for vulnerable populations?
+What additional safeguards can be implemented to promote the welfare of the client(s) and mitigate risks?

+- Self-determination: Self-determination

+refers to the duty to maximize an individual's

+rights to make his/her own decisions.
+Clients'

+self-determination and autonomy should be

+protected.
+For example, when implementing

+an intervention, do the clients feel they

+have no choice but to comply or risk having

+services somehow negatively affected?
+What

+information is shared about best available

+research when planning interventions?

+To what extent do clients understand the

+information to make an informed decision?

+The informed-consent process should not

+discount clients' values and preferences.

-What additional safeguards can be implemented to promote the welfare of the client(s) and mitigate risks? - Self-determination: Self-determination refers to the duty to maximize an individual's rights to make his/her own decisions.
-Clients' self-determination and autonomy should be protected.
-For example, when implementing an intervention, do the clients feel they have no choice but to comply or risk having services somehow negatively affected? - Conflict of interest: Potential dual-role issues and conflicts of interest can arise when a social worker is both the practitioner working with the client and the researcher collecting evidence about his/her own practice and interventions.
+- Conflict of interest: Potential dual-role issues and conflicts of interest can arise when a social worker is both the practitioner working with the client and the researcher collecting evidence about his/her own practice and interventions.
 What will the social worker report to the agency if the findings about the intervention are negative?
-When a practitioner is evaluating his/her own practice, he/she must ask whether the client's interest are prioritized. - Confidentiality or anonymity: All social workers should implement adequate safeguards to promote clients' privacy, anonymity, and/or confidentiality.
+When a practitioner is evaluating his/her own practice, he/ she must ask whether the client's interest are prioritized.

-Study design: The study design and data collection procedures should serve to answer the research question.
+- Confidentiality or anonymity: All social workers should implement adequate safeguards to promote clients' privacy, anonymity, and/or confidentiality. - Study design: The study design and data collection procedures should serve to answer the research question.
 If not, this raises the issue of inconveniencing the clients, which is not ethical.
 Do the study design and procedures ultimately serve to empower the clients?